kingchan818/vscode-type-reference-bottleJsDI-extension/README.md

-# bottlejs-extension-pack README
+# nano-backend-language-support README

-This is the extension "bottlejs-extension-pack" for backend framework in Nano.
+This is the extension "nano-backend-language-support" for backend framework in Nano.

 ## Features
 1. Type Definition for bottlejs (Jump to definition)
 2. Auto Completion for bottlejs
+3. Snippets for Nano Backend

 ## Note when using the extension
 1. The extension will only work if the file is in the same folder as the bottlejs instance.